brianwolfe/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

 Within a single Istio mesh, Istio ensures each workload instance has an appropriate certificate representing its own identity, and the trust bundle necessary to recognize all identities within the mesh and any federated meshes.
-The CA only creates and signs the certificates for those identities.
+The CA creates and signs the certificates for those identities.
 This model allows workload instances in the mesh to authenticate each other when communicating.

 {{< image width="50%"